 Library Evacuation Team members should check the building for people stuck in an elevator or in an un-lit area, in case the emergency lighting system fails.
 At least one staff member should be positioned near the Library entrance to ensure security of library materials.

 If after business hours, the Executive Director of Libraries or the Director of Briscoe Library and Outreach Services should be contacted.

 UT Police should be notified of any restraining orders, at the discretion of the staff member involved.
 Library Administration and Circulation staff should also be notified.

 Stalking or obscene or sexually harassing emails should be forwarded to UT Police.
 If the offense involves UT Health Science Center staff, Bonnie Blankmeyer, Institutional Employees Adviser should also be notified.

-- An email should be sent to SNO: email@example.com
+- An email should be sent to Systems and Network Operations (SNO): email@example.com

 - If after business hours, use a cell phone to call University Police at 567-2800

 - The library will not close as long as there is access to a mobile phone to call UT Police

 Terrorists look for visible targets where they can avoid detection before or after an attack such as international airports, large cities, major international events, resorts, and high-profile landmarks.
 In the case of terrorist activity, staff should do the following: